namiri-tech/docs-rdme-ng/docs/EXPLANATION/getting-started.md

    Built on international best practices like the Universal Business Language (UBL) and Peppol, facilitating local and cross-border trade.
 3. Security and Integrity:\
    Advanced encryption ensures secure data transmission and compliance.

-### How Invoice Factoring Works with e-Invoicing

-Invoice factoring is an efficient way for businesses to access liquidity by selling outstanding e-invoices to a factoring provider.
-Through the FIRS e-invoicing system:

-1. Instant Validation: Factoring providers can verify invoice authenticity and check for FIRS digital stamps in real-time.
-2. Secure Records: E-invoices are stored in a secure database, reducing risks of fraud or error.
-3. Accelerated Cash Flow: Faster approvals for factoring requests, improving business liquidity.

-Benefits for Businesses:

-* Reliable cash flow from verified invoices.
-* Simplified compliance for factoring processes.
-* Government support for economic growth by promoting business liquidity.

-### Interconnectivity Between e-Invoicing and Secure Invoice Exchange

-How It Works:

-1. Invoice Generation and Encryption:\
-   Businesses generate e-invoices via their ERP systems.
-Each invoice is digitally signed and encrypted by FIRS to ensure compliance.
-2. Secure Transmission:\
-   Access Point Providers (APPs) facilitate the secure transfer of encrypted invoices between trading partners and FIRS.
-3. Cross-Border Exchange:\
-   For international trade, FIRS e-invoicing adheres to global standards, enabling seamless transactions across borders.
-4. Decryption and Receipt:\
-   Buyers decrypt the invoice using their registered keys, review details, and process payments.

 ### Key Benefits of DigiTax Integration with FIRS e-Invoicing